Why Choose Nylon Fasteners?

 - Nylon is lighter, stronger and offers high wear resistance, providing longer-wearing machined parts that require less maintenance than metal.

-- Nylon is ideal for the production of fire-resistant items since it melts NOT burn.
+- Nylon machining is ideal for the production of fire-resistant items since it melts NOT burn.

 - High tensile strength and elasticity modulus.